sszokoly/avansible/README.md

 # avansible
 Ansible development playground for Avaya products.
+Work in progress!